CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 ## Changed Child Objects in Payloads

-In non-migrated resources, child objects were managed via individual REST API requests, which could lead to a large number of REST API calls for a single resource when many children were defined.
-For migrated resources, the decision is made to include all children inside a single GET/POST request to limit the number of REST API calls.
+In non-migrated resources, child objects (including relationship objects) were managed via individual REST API requests, which could lead to a large number of REST API calls for a single resource containing many children.
+For migrated resources, a single GET/POST request that include all children objects is used to minimize the number of REST API calls made by each resource.

 ## Changed Annotation Behavior